ocielliottc/elite_orm/README.md

 This is the base class for all database members.
 It is a name/value pair that can be used to represent `int`, `double`, and `Strings`.
 It has an optional boolean parameter that indicates if it is to be used as part of a composite primary key.

 #### EnumDBMember
-This class extends `DBMember` and expects an `Enum` type as the value parameter.
+This class extends `DBMember`, expects an `Enum` type as the value parameter, and has parameters for construction that are different from DBMember.
+The first parameter is the list of enum values.
+The next two parameters are the name/value pair.
 The value going to and coming from the database is the integer index into the `Enum` type.

 #### BoolDBMember
 This class extends `DBMember` and expects a `bool` as the value parameter.
 The value going to and coming from the database is the integer representation of true or false.